EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 2. **PostgreSQL with PostGIS and pgSTAC**<br>
    Database for storing geospatial metadata and data.
 Can be deployed as:
-   - Internal cluster managed by [Zalando Postgres Operator](https://github.com/zalando/postgres-operator)
+   - Internal cluster managed by the [Crunchy Postgres Operator (PGO)](https://access.crunchydata.com/documentation/postgres-operator/latest/), deployed by default **without** a PgBouncer pooler
    - External PostgreSQL accessed via External Secrets Operator

 3. **STAC Manager UI**<br>